Astzesk/challenge-python-cash-machine/README.md

 | [Author](#author) |  |

 ### Table of Phases
-All essential information about the phases project, you can be found here.
+All essential information about the phases project, see the table.

 | Phase    | Description | Code Sample | Branch |
 |   :----:   |    :----   |    :----   |    :----   |